Zoekt

 Use this setting to manage your Zoekt infrastructure and prevent orphaned resources.
 To define when offline nodes are automatically deleted:

-2. Select Settings > Search.
+2. In the left sidebar, select Settings > Search.

-3. Expand Exact code search configuration.
+3. Expand Exact code search.

 4. In the Offline nodes automatically deleted after text box, enter a value (for example, 30m (30 minutes), 2h (two hours), or 1d (one day)).
 To disable automatic deletion, set to 0.